sunilbhara/Hacktoberfest2020/README.md

 ` Even if your pull requests aren’t accepted, it should count towards your 4 pull requests (that's necessary to win the swags).`

+> Hacktober fest has changed their policy this year to reduce spam.
+Now repos are opt-in with pr being accepted in Hacktoberfest if the repo ?> has and `hacktoberfest-accepted` label and/or hacktoberfest added to the topic of repo

 ### Give it a Star if you liked it! ⭐

 ### For any query feel free to reach out to us at hellocullyege@gmail.com